-In the world of Linux there’s plenty of choices to choose from, whether it be distribution or desktop environments (KDE, Gnome2, Gnome 3, XFCE) but then there are those who would like a new distro with an older desktop environment.
+In the world of Linux there’s plenty of choices to choose from, whether it be distribution or desktop environments (KDE, Gnome2, Gnome 3, XFCE) but then there are those who would like a new distro with an older desktop environment spotify songs herunterladen pc.

 SolusOS is a Debian “Stable” based distribution that uses GNOME 2 as its desktop environment.
-Currently SolusOS is only available in 32 bit but will see a 64 bit release in the near future.
+Currently SolusOS is only available in 32 bit but will see a 64 bit release in the near future download the stop sign for free.
 SolusOS is also an installable Live distribution.

-Installation of the distribution was quite straight forward and feels like an Ubuntu based distribution being installed.
+Installation of the distribution was quite straight forward and feels like an Ubuntu based distribution being installed microsoft office for free in full german 2018.
 There were very standard options to choose from when installing your distribution from keyboard language, to setting up your first user account.

 Once that was done we were greeted by the first run wizard which allows you to add more settings such as enabling the firewall, go to

 There is a whole lot of software that comes as part of SolusOS, Firefox 12 is your default web browser along with Thunderbird for your email client.
 LibreOffice 3.5.2 is your default Office Suite.
 Pidgin is your instant messenger of choice for those who want to chat on MSN, ICQ, Facebook, etc.

 Multimedia applications are bountiful in SolusOS where we have Cheese for your pictures, Gnome Mplayer for movies, Rhythmbox for music and playlists, VLC media player to play music as well as video files and more.